Starlink for RVs at a glance

 Pre-arrival checks

-Starlink has shifted Roam from 50GB language to 100GB language, and hardware promos can be address-specific.
+Starlink has recently shown both 50GB and 100GB lower-lane language, and hardware promos can be address-specific.

 A satellite terminal can become a daily electrical load, especially if it stays on through a whole work block.